-The waiting period may be long for many of these crimes, but it is still possible to expunge even some of the highest-level crimes.
+The waiting period to become eligible for expungement may be long for many of these crimes, but it is still possible to expunge even some of the highest-level crimes.
 However, certain crimes are so serious that the government does not allow them to be expunged.
 These include the following offenses:

 - Automobile homicide

 - Felony DUI

 - Sex offenses that can lead to offender registration